doxel/doxel-docker/doxel-dev/README.md

       content of the project directory located in '/home/doxel/doxel-loopback' then mounted over it.

+      This volume is exposed on the host filesystem at:
+       `/var/lib/docker/volumes/doxel-loopback/_data`

+      This is the same volume that the 'doxel-atom' script will use for editing purposes.

       To start with a fresh volume, AND DISCARD ALL YOUR MODIFICATIONS TO THE SOURCE CODE, delete the volume with:
             `docker volume rm doxel-loopback`

-      This is the same volume that the 'doxel-atom' script will use for editing purposes.

       -i|--inspect
                Run a single nodejs thread and start the chrome inspector.